 does the Auto-Zap compare to the others available?

-Click here to see our exclusive Hulda Clark Zapper Comparison
+Click here to see our Hulda Clark Zapper Comparison

 circuit in Dr. Clark's books (which is in 95% of the zappers

 offered on the Web).
-I use and recommend the Auto-Zap zapper for
+We use and recommend the Auto-Zap5 zapper for

-over 500 hours of zapping on a single 9 volt
+- it gives over 500 hours of zapping on a single pair of 2 AA

-alkaline battery: about 10 times longer than the
+batteries: about 10 times longer than the competition

 have good contact and proper connections

-a beeper to tell you when it is turning the
+- it has a beeper to tell you when it is turning the pulse

-pulse output on and off (so you don't have to hold the
+output on and off (so you don't have to hold the hand-holds

 No other zapper